dankamongmen/notcurses/USAGE.md

 // of the plane will not be changed. int ncplane_putchar_stained(struct ncplane* n, char c);

-// Replace the cell at the specified coordinates with the provided wide char
+// Replace the nccell at the specified coordinates with the provided wide char
 // 'w'.
 Advance the cursor by the character's width as reported by wcwidth().
 // On success, returns 1.
 On failure, returns -1.
 static inline int